espressif/esp-rainmaker/examples/matter/README.md

 The QR Code required for commissioning your device can be found at `${ESP_MATTER_PATH}/tools/mfg_tool/out/<vendor-id>_<product-id>/<node-id>/<node-id>-qrcode.png`

-## Manufacturing Considerations [This step is only suggested for Privately deployed Production set up and not required for test set up)]
+## Manufacturing Considerations

+This step is only suggested for Privately deployed Production and not required for test set up.

 ### RainMaker MQTT Host